pascaluntill/slate/source/includes/general/_general.md

 URL example: <a href="http://testapi.untill.com:3063/wsdl/ITPAPIPOS" target="_blank">http://testapi.untill.com:3063/wsdl/ITPAPIPOS</a>

 This WSDL can be used to generate a client for the TPAPI web-service on any programming language.
-The default port is UNTILLSRV_PORT+3 but this may be redefined in untill.ini if required:
+The default port is UNTILLSRV_PORT+3 but this may be redefined in untill.ini, if required:

 <i>[common]<br>
 soapport=7777</i>